dnmfarrell/ch/README.md

 - Integrate chat requests with standard shell tools like pipes, redirects and grep.
 - Source `ch` in your own shell scripts to use it as a library.
 See `tests/run.sh` for an example.

+Works with OpenAI, Anthropic, DeepSeek and Perplexity APIs.

 ### System Requirements
 1. An operating system with a POSIX-compatible shell.
 Tested on: Linux, MacOS, BSD, Android (via Termux).
 2. A valid API key.
-Create one at OpenAI, Perplexity, Deep Seek ...
+Create one at OpenAI, Perplexity, DeepSeek ...
 3. The utilities curl and jq to be installed.

 ### Usage